Bleeding into the skinEcchymoses; Skin spots - red; Pinpoint red spots on the skin; Petechiae; Purpura

 - Did it start with surgery or when you had a tooth pulled?

 - Coagulation tests including INR, prothrombin time, partial thromboplastin time, and levels of clotting factors

 Complete blood count (CBC) with platelet count and blood differential

 Complete blood count (CBC)

 A platelet count is a lab test to measure how many platelets you have in your blood.
-Platelets are parts of the blood that help the blood clot.
-The...Read Article Now Book Mark Article
+Platelets are particles in the blood that help the blood clot. ...Read Article Now Book Mark Article

 - Bone marrow biopsy